-- Steps 1-4 are the same as described in section 6.5.1.1 ((c) (f)). (a) - Step 5: Upon ase:MessageAcknowledgement validation failure AEMO must ensure that the SMP Hub logs an error Message.
-The relevant Participant will be advised by the notification mechanism to be agreed by industry and published by AEMO.
+- (a) Steps 1-4 are the same as described in section 6.5.1.1 ((c) (f)). - (b) Step 5: Upon ase:MessageAcknowledgement validation failure AEMO must ensure that the SMP Hub logs an error Message.
+The relevant Participant will be advised by the notification mechanism to be agreed by industry and published by AEMO. - (c) The Recipient must resubmit the message Acknowledgement when becoming aware of its validation failure.